Restoring SQL Server databases

 -

-If you want to restore databases, select the Databases check box to restore all databases, or select the check boxes before individual databases to restore only the selected databases.
+Select the Databases check box if you want to restore all available databases, or select the check boxes before each individual database to restore only the selected databases.

 Tip You can search for a database by entering its name in the Search field and then pressing Enter.